Home » Gardening » Fall Porch Decor and Outdoor Decorating Ideas

 Image of a fall garden wagon display

-Items That Add Character to Your Autumn Outdoor Decor
+Items That Add Character to Your Outdoor Fall Decor

 I just can’t get enough mums in the fall and I always go a little overboard.
 It’s taken me several years, but I’ve finally learned how to buy and care for potted mums to get the biggest bang for my buck.
 I’ve put together an awesome post that’s been crazy popular.
-Stay tuned, I share it at the bottom of this post.
+Before you go shopping for fall mums, be sure to read this post.

 If you’ve followed Gingham Gardens for any time at all, you probably already know that I love using upcycled and recycled vintage junk in my gardens.
 It’s just my style and it follows through to my outdoor fall decorating.
-It’s also a frugal way to reuse decor pieces over and over, but still be able to change it up and style your displays differently.
+It’s also a simple way to reuse garden art pieces from your summer garden without spending a lot of money.

 Image of an outdoor fall display